-Under the Japanese regulatory system administered by the MHLW and the PMDA (which is responsible for product review and evaluations under the supervision of the MHLW), pre-marketing approval and clinical studies are required for all pharmaceutical products.
+Under the Japanese regulatory system administered by the MHLW and the PMDA (which is responsible for product review and evaluations under the supervision of the MHLW), in principle, pre-marketing approval and clinical studies are required for all pharmaceutical products.
 The Law on Securing Quality, Efficacy and Safety of Products Including Pharmaceuticals and Medical Devices (Act No. 145 of 1960) requires a license for marketing authorization when importing to Japan and selling pharmaceutical products manufactured in other countries.
 It also requires a foreign manufacturer to get each of its manufacturing sites certified as a manufacturing site of pharmaceutical products to be marketed in Japan.
 To receive a license for marketing authorization, the manufacturer or seller must, at the very least, employ certain manufacturing marketing, quality and safety personnel.
 A license for marketing authorization may not be granted if the quality management methods and post marketing safety management methods applied with respect to the pharmaceutical product fail to conform to the standards stipulated in the ordinances promulgated by the MHLW.
 To obtain manufacturing/marketing approval for a new product, a Company must submit an application for approval to the MHLW with results of nonclinical and clinical studies to show the quality, efficacy and safety of the product candidate.
 A data compliance review, on-site inspection for good clinical practice, audit and detailed data review for compliance with current good manufacturing practices are undertaken by the PMDA.
 The application is then discussed by the committees of the Pharmaceutical Affairs and Food Sanitation Council.
 Based on the results of these reviews, the final decision on approval is made by the MHLW.
 The time required for the approval process varies depending on the product, but it can take years.
-The product also needs approval for pricing to be applied for redemption of health insurance.
-The medical products which once are approved and marketed are also subject to regular post-marketing vigilance of safety and quality under the standards of Good Manufacturing Practice.
+The product also needs approval for pricing in order to be eligible for reimbursement under Japan's National Health Insurance system.
+The medical products which once are approved and marketed are also subject to regular post-marketing vigilance of safety and quality under the standards of Good Vigilance Practice and Good Manufacturing Practice.
 In Japan, the National Health Insurance system maintains a Drug Price List specifying which pharmaceutical products are eligible for reimbursement, and the MHLW sets the prices of the products on this list.
 After receipt of marketing approval, negotiations regarding the reimbursement price with the MHLW would begin.
-Price would be determined within 60 to 90 days unless the applicant disagrees, which may result in extended pricing negotiations.
-The government generally introduces price cut rounds every other year and also mandates price decreases for specific products.
+Price would be determined within 60 to 90 days following receipt of marketing approval unless the applicant disagrees, which may result in extended pricing negotiations.
+The government is currently introducing price cut rounds every year and mandates price decreases for specific products.
 New products judged innovative or useful, that are indicated for pediatric use, or that target orphan or small population diseases, however, may be eligible for a pricing premium.
 The government has also promoted the use of generics, where available.